iodide-project/iodide/docs/workflows.md

 (Reason: CORS request did not succeed).
 ```

-To work around CORS errors, you need to upload your data to a server that does notimpose restrictions on resource sharing.
+To work around CORS errors, you need to upload your data to a server that does not impose restrictions on resource sharing.
 We recommend using [GitHub Gists](https://gist.github.com/), which allows users to upload files that can be downloaded within Iodide.
 After uploading your data into a gist, you can access the data by copying the URL for the "raw" version of your gist, which can be accessed at `https://gist.githubusercontent.com/{your user name}/{your gist id}/raw`

 ## Manipulating the DOM (for e.g adding plots)